mp3monster/LogGenerator/README.md

 The tool uses a separate source file for its log entries.
 This file is identified in the properties file which controls all aspects of the utility.
 Full documentation at /docs/readme.md

 The code is licensed under Apache 2

+## Batch & Shell Scripts

+A number of batch and shell scripts are provided in this directory.
+They are for the purpose of illustrating the different approaches to using the tool.